1. A student gave me an accommodation letter, what should I do?

 2. What are my responsibilities when I have a student with a disability in my class?

-Your primary responsibility is to respond to the accommodations as outlined in the accommodation letter, provide a welcoming environment and maintain confidentiality.
+Your primary responsibility is to respond to and provide the accommodations as outlined in the accommodation letter, provide a welcoming environment and maintain confidentiality.

 3. What if I am concerned about an approved accommodation?

-Please contact Disability Services and Programs and speak with a DSP Graduate Advisor at (213) 740-0776.
+Please contact Disability Services and Programs and speak with a DSP Professional Staff Member at (213) 740-0776.